Pranjalgupta626/automation-script-for-successful-registration-scenario-using-twilio/README.md

     2) A free trial twilio number should be taken (preferrable a UK number) as we have written the script by considering in mind that number starts with +44.

 ### Steps to run the script for testing successful registration scenario (entering valid OTP):
-    1) Enter inside the project folder by typing 'cd' command on terminal.
+    1) Enter inside the project folder by typing 'cd' command on terminal and then do 'yarn install'.

     2) Run an express server (localhost) by exceuting following command: 'nodemon server.js'